nadiamoses/MED04506/README.md

 - sensors have the same placement in all homes
 - all sensors are the same and operate with same performance

-## How to install and run the project
+## Running the project
+Libraries used
 - python version 3
 - SQLite 3
 - pandas